MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sensorsclassextension/nf-sensorsclassextension-isensordriver-onprocesswpdmessage.md

 ## -parameters

 ### -param pUnkPortableDeviceValuesParams

 A pointer to the IUnknown interface that supports the IPortableDeviceValues interface.
 The object that is associated with this IUnknown interface contains the parameters for the WPD command.
 For more information, see IPortableDeviceValues in Windows Portable Devices.

 ### -param pUnkPortableDeviceValuesResults

 A pointer to the IUnknown interface that supports the IPortableDeviceValues interface.
 The object that is associated with this IUnknown interface stores the results for the WPD command.

 ## -returns

 If the operation succeeds, this method returns S_OK.
 Otherwise, this method returns one of the error codes that are defined in Winerror.h.

 ## -remarks

-This method enables you to extend the WPD commands and interfaces in a device-specific way.</p>
+This method enables you to extend the WPD commands and interfaces in a device-specific way.